xcsp3team/PyCSP3-models/realistic/RoadefPlanning2/README.md

 # Problem: RoadefPlanning2

-The ROADEF1 conference is the largest French-speaking event aimed at bringing together researchers from various domains, including combinatorial optimization, operational research, constraint programming and industrial engineering.
+The ROADEF conference is the largest French-speaking event aimed at bringing together researchers from various domains, including combinatorial optimization, operational research, constraint programming and industrial engineering.
 This event is organized annually and welcomes around 600 participants.
 ROADEF includes plenary sessions, tutorials in semi-plenary sessions, and multiple parallel sessions.